Closing the Books (CPE Course)

 - Identify the types of records associated with closing the books that should be stored.

-- Cite the situations under which a soft close can produce errors, and the benefits of using a virtual close.
+- Identify the situations under which a soft close can produce errors, and the benefits of using a virtual close.

 Instructional Method: QAS Self-Study